rajkishor09/bulma-calender-demo/README.md

 # BulmaCalenderDemo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+Example app for bumlma calender implementation.
+This is the outcome of a tutorial i was follwing on meduim.com.This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

 ## Development server